bbu/quaint-lang/README.md

 functions appear.

 The name `entry` is not special – Quaint currently starts execution from the first defined function.
-Adding parameters to that first function is currenly undefined behaviour.
+Adding parameters to that first function is currently undefined behaviour.

 Initialisation of global variables is syntactically supported, but currently has